ts-korhonen/LibreHardwareMonitorAfterburnerPlugin/README.md

 You can use it to get motherboard temperatures, fan speeds, etc. that are not built-in to Afterburner and RTSS OSD without running external monitoring software.

+> [!IMPORTANT]
+> The current releases (0.6v and earlier) contain WinRing0 driver that have been flagged as a threat by Windows Defender (VulnerableDriver:WinNT/Winring0.G)
+>
+> This means that upon starting Afterburner, the driver is removed by Windows Defender and thus can't be used to retreive data including but not limited to motherboard sensors - the very reason I started this project.
+>
+> There's a fix in the pre-release version of LHM library and I'm working towards integrating it.

+> [!CAUTION]
+> Disabling Windows Defender or any other antivirus suite to bypass the issue will put your device at risk and is not recommended!

 ## Requirements

 * MSI Afterburner (version 4.6.5 used in development)